Justin-Insight/mymindteam.com/content/test/child/_index.md

     support</span>.
   body: >-
-    No child deserves to struggle for months, caught between limited school resources, insurance barriers or other redtape.
-Mind Team offers assessment and treatment on-demand through self-pay options.
+    No child deserves to struggle for months, caught between limited school resources, insurance barriers or other red tape.
+Mind Team offers assessment and treatment on demand through self-pay options.

-    For individuals with out-of-network neuropsychological and psychological testing benefits, we partner with companies who help you recoup your costs from your insurance.
+    For individuals with out-of-network neuropsychological and psychological testing benefits, we partner with companies that help you recoup your costs from your insurance.
   button:
     enabled: true